You don’t have to attend equine college!

 Have you thought of looking for a mentor to help you through your training?
 Tutor Paula Clements in our office can often point you in the right direction to find a suitable instructor and or training place locally.
 If you are in the Edenbridge Kent catchment area our consultant tutor Fiona Dent is ready to advise and guide you.

 Some students could opt for a college course but must be sure that this is really what they need and be sure that the course on which they are intending to enrol is in fact the route they should be taking.
-Many take a National Diploma only to find that they would have been better to opt just for the BHS Stages exams and have to spend more time taking those on completion of their National Diploma.
+Many take a National Diploma at college only to find that they would have been better to opt just for the BHS Stages exams and find that on completion of their National Diploma then have to spend more time taking those BHS exams as well.
 For some this is time and money wasted.
+We suggest they should have taken the BHS route initially instead.

 Avoiding College courses